Ulcerative Colitis (cont.)

 The cause of ulcerative colitis is not known.
 To date, there has been no convincing evidence that it is caused by infection or is contagious.

-In the last 1 to 2 years, there have been multiple studies using genome wide association scans investigating genetic susceptibility in ulcerative colitis.
+There have been multiple studies using genome wide association scans investigating genetic susceptibility in ulcerative colitis.
 These studies have found there to be approximately 30 genes that might increase susceptibility to ulcerative colitis including immunoglobulin receptor gene FCGR2A, 5p15, 2p16, ORMDL3, ECM1, as well as regions on chromosomes 1p36, 12q15, 7q22, 22q13, and IL23R.
 At this early point in the research, it is still unclear how these genetic associations will be applied to treating the disease, but they might have future implications for understanding pathogenesis and creating new treatments.